 Emergency lighting must always be connected to a power source but doesn’t need to be illuminated at all times.

-Non-Maintained Lights: These remain off in regular conditions and automatically activate during a mains power failure, providing temporary lighting to guide occupants to safety.
+- Non-Maintained Lights: These remain off during normal operation and automatically activate when normal lighting fails or mains power fails, providing temporary lighting to guide occupants to safety.
+Many fittings also have a small LED indicator to show the battery is charging.

 The key point is that emergency lighting is always ready to operate when needed, ensuring safety in critical situations.